 It may seem like a matter of preference, but point of view (POV) can influence how learners relate to the story you’re telling.
-Part of deciding how to write a scenario is choosing between the second-person (you are in the scenario) and third-person (you are an observer of the scenario) point of view.
+Deciding how to write a scenario includes choosing between the second-person (putting the learner into the scenario: “You are a housekeeper …”) and third-person (positioning the learner as an observer of the scenario: “Evan is a housekeeper …”) POV.

 Consider to what degree the learner will see themselves in the scenario.
-Second-person POV is a good choice when you want learners to place themselves in a scenario, but only if you’re fairly confident that they’ll actually identify with the scenario.
-If not, this could cause a sense of dissonance (“I would never do that!”) that distracts learners.
-Third-person POV is a safer bet for situations where learners may not relate to the content, or your learner audience covers multiple roles.
+Second-person POV is a good choice when you’re fairly confident that the learners will actually identify with the scenario.
+Otherwise, this could cause a sense of dissonance (“I would never do that!”) that distracts learners.
+Third-person POV is a safer bet for situations where learners may not relate to the specifics of the content or your learner audience covers multiple roles.